Data Protection considerations for re-opening the University campus

 - Details of staff members with whom the group interacted

-This data will be provided on behalf of the University by one named member of staff within the University but staff should be aware that if they are contacted directly by someone asking for this information, it would only be a valid enquiry if:
+This data will be provided on behalf of the University by the Health and Safety Covid-19 team within the University, but staff should be aware that if they are contacted directly by someone asking for this information, it would only be a valid enquiry if:

 - a telephone call was received from 0300 013 5000, which is the NHS Test and Trace programme central number